MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hdaudio/nc-hdaudio-pallocate_render_dma_engine.md

+#### - converterFormat [out]

+Retrieves the converter format.
+This parameter points to a caller-allocated structure of type <a href="..\hdaudio\ns-hdaudio-_hdaudio_converter_format.md">HDAUDIO_CONVERTER_FORMAT</a> into which the routine writes the encoded format.

+#### - handle [out]

+Retrieves the handle to the DMA engine.
+This parameter points to a caller-allocated HANDLE variable into which the routine writes a handle that identifies the DMA engine.

 #### - streamFormat [in]

 Specifies the requested stream format.
 This parameter points to a caller-allocated structure of type <a href="..\hdaudio\ns-hdaudio-_hdaudio_stream_format.md">HDAUDIO_STREAM_FORMAT</a> that specifies a data format for the stream.